tsyne/tsyne/ROADMAP.md

 **Overall Coverage: ~15%**

-*(Jyne excels at testing with JyneTest, but has limited widget coverage)*
+*(Tsyne excels at testing with TsyneTest, but has limited widget coverage)*

 ---